Menston railway station

 Between 1883 and 1951, High Royds Hospital, which stood to the west of the line, was served by a long private siding from just south of Menston station.

 Menston station was redeveloped in 2000 as part of the general improvements to the Wharfedale Line by the West Yorkshire Passenger Transport Executive.
 The disused station building was brought back into use and a new ticket office was opened.
-The station now includes ticket machines where passengers can buys tickets and view services from Menston.
+The station now includes ticket machines where passengers can buy tickets and view services from Menston.
 Its current opening times are 06:15-18:00 Mon-Sat and 09:15-17:00 Sunday.
 A bus stop was added in the station forecourt.

-It is planned for platform 1 to be extended; this is to allow for six-carriage trains in the future.
+A new footbridge and lifts were opened on 3 March 2026 to allow for step free access to both platforms.
+The project also included improved waiting facilities and CCTV upgrades.
+At the same time platform 1 was extended to allow for six-carriage trains in the future.